ithoidis/Reverb-parameter-estimation-using-temporal-CNNs/README.md

 LIBRISPEECH_PATH = 'your/folder/LibriSpeech'
 NOISE_PATH = 'the/root/folder/of/' # UrbanSound8k
 ```
 6. Run Reverb.py file to reproduce our results.
+This with save the following figures in your project folder.

 ### Training